KeMa-444/gitexample/hw1.md

 9. **What is maven role ? what it be used to do?**

    Maven is a tool that used for building and managing Java-based project.
-Maven's roles include manage dependencies, build project, documentation and reporting.
+Maven's roles include managing dependencies, building project, documentation and reporting.

 10. **What is the lifecycle of maven? could you tell me the details?**